Who sets the price of my gown?

 When you price your gown lower, it will probably sell a little quicker.
 If you’ve listed your gown and you haven’t seen a lot of interest after several months, you may want to try lowering the price to attract a wider selection of brides.
 You can also provide "a best" offer option for your gown if you’re really struggling to garner interest.

 It's important to consider if a future bride could walk into a store and order the same gown for a similar price.
-Buyers coming to POWD are looking for a deal on their dream dress ( something beyond just saving on the taxes since they also usually pay for shipping) and they may skip right past your listing if they see no savings or only 5% (even if the tags are still attached).
+Buyers coming to NN are looking for a deal on their dream dress (something beyond just saving on the taxes since they also usually pay for shipping) and they may skip right past your listing if they see no savings or only 5% (even if the tags are still attached).

 Putting a price on your own wedding dress may be the most difficult part of selling it, but if you follow these tips, it should be a little easier! :)